 The student council works with the school leadership to help raise money for local charities and national events, for example Children In Need, Sport and Comic Relief.

 The student council organised a whole school food bank donation.
 Pupils were asked to donate items of food that could be donated to the Hunstanton Food Bank during the Christmas period to help members of the local community.
 Members of the council delivered the items to the local Food Bank and were given a tour and explanation of how the Food Bank operates.
 The school donated nearly 350 items.

 There are plans for an Easter Egg donation event later this term.

 Developing leadership skills is a vital part of the PE department.
 All students will develop leadership and communication skills during their PE lessons.
 The department also offers a wide range of coaching, leadership and officiating opportunities through its links with the West Norfolk School Sports Leadership academy.
-This give students the opportunity to take part in sporting qualifications and be used as Sports leaders in cluster primary school sporting events.
+This gives students the opportunity to take part in sporting qualifications and be used as Sports leaders in cluster primary school sporting events.

 Year 8 students have the opportunity to take part in a ‘Beyond the Baseline’ programme, which is a tennis-based leadership programme led by a Youth Sports Trust athlete.
 The programme finishes with a student-led tennis festival for a local primary school with our students displaying all the leadership skills they have learnt.

-- Over 350 Years 3 & 4 pupils from 10 local primary schools attend an Olympic-Sport-themed sports festival, fully organised and delivered by our Year 10 Sports Leaders over one day.
+Year 10 students develop their sports leadership skills during their core PE lessons with a series of leadership based topics.
+In the summer term, the leadership skills developed are also put into practice when we host the Smithdon Primary School Sports Festival.
+Over 350 Years 3 & 4 pupils from 10 local primary schools attend an Olympic-Sport-themed sports festival, fully organised and delivered by our Year 10 Sports Leaders over one day.